Fried Cornbread

 Tried this Recipe?
 Tag me Today!Mention @GrandbabyCakes or tag #grandbabycakes!

-1. Skillet Temp is Key: To get that southern fried cornbread just right, it’s crucial to have your skillet at the perfect temperature.
+1. Skillet Temp is Key: To get your fried cornbread extra crispy, it’s a must to get your pan ready.
 You want it hot enough to sizzle as the batter hits the pan, but not so hot that it smokes or burns the batter.
-Test it with a small drop of batter.
+Test it with a small drop of batter first so you don’t end up ruining a batch.

-3. Let the Batter Rest: A 10 minute rest allows the cornmeal to properly absorb the liquids, leading to a more tender texture.
+3. Let the Batter Rest: A 10 minute rest allows the cornmeal to soak up liquids puffing them up a little so you get a moisture, tender inside.

 Recipe Substitutions & Additions

-• Drizzle it up!: Add a drizzle of honey or maple syrup once they’re done.
+• Drizzle Options: Add a drizzle of honey or maple syrup once they’re done.
 It’s the perfect blend of sweet and savory!

 • Bacon Grease for Extra Flavor: Use bacon grease instead of some of the vegetable oil for a real down-home flavor.
 It’ll give a smoky, rich taste.